-ASOS also has an option to create a ‘We Love…’ section above your product feeds, here you can select your favorite products and feature them on the top to bring in the eyes of your shoppers firstly.
+ASOS also has an option to create a ‘We Love…’ section above your product feeds, here you can select your favorite products and feature them on the top to bring in the eyes of your shoppers first.

 What’ll be my Responsibilities as a Seller on ASOS?

-ASOS is very particular about their customer service.
+ASOS is very particular about its customer service.
 To continue to sell on ASOS, you need to make sure that you deliver the ‘PERFECT’ customer service.
 Customers can provide reviews on their purchased products, and each fashion boutique is expected to have a rating of 90% or above to continue selling.